-The elf screamed in pain as Edgar spoke aloud the dissonant whispers of his mind, unleashing a maelstrom of aberrant terror in her mind—visions of a nightmare world far beyond mortal understanding.
+The elf screamed in pain as Edgar spoke aloud the dissonant whispers of his patron.
+A maelstrom of aberrant terror was unleashed in her mind—visions of a nightmare world far beyond mortal understanding.

-Edgar kept humming the song of his patron long after the elf had collapsed and stopped moving, blood dripping from her ears.
+Edgar kept humming his patron's song long after the elf had collapsed, blood dripping from her ears.

 A patron from the Shadowfell grants you a powerful curse.
 Hexblade no longer has the Hex Warrior trait.